mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 or leading an impromptu assault on a pirate stronghold to rescue hostages before the corsairs can make good their escape.
 Freelance
-The other classic Traveller campaign is the ‘team of freelance experts’ game.
+The other classic Traveller campaign is the 'team of freelance experts' game.
 This differs from a Free Trader game in that the team does not need to concern itself with making enough money to keep a ship flying.
-This may suit players who do not like keeping track of the ship’s accounts.
+This may suit players who do not like keeping track of the ship's accounts.
 This does not mean that the team will not have a vessel.
-They may, and it could be anything from a noble’s yacht to a laboratory ship.
+They may, and it could be anything from a noble's yacht to a laboratory ship.
 The humble scout/courier is also a good choice.
 If a ship is involved, then some of the Free Trader comments apply, however – the ship may provide too much freedom to suit the game